thinkerbot/ts/README.md

   **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
 As a result, EXIT traps in tests can prevent teardown.

-* `assert_status EXPECTED ACTUAL`:
+* `assert_status EXPECTED ACTUAL [MESSAGE]`:

   Exit 1 unless the numbers EXPECTED and ACTUAL are the same.
-This assertion is almost never necessary.
+Use this to make assertions in the middle of a test.

 * `assert_output EXPECTED ACTUAL`:

-  Exit 1 unless the variables EXPECTED and ACTUAL are the same.
+  Return 1 unless the variables EXPECTED and ACTUAL are the same.
 Reads from stdin for '-'.
 Also reads ACTUAL from stdin if ACTUAL is unspecified.

-  Using assert_output in a pipeline is often convenient, but be careful you don't expect a failing assert_output to exit your test case as, in that case, it will only exit the pipeline.
-See the EXAMPLES section for more details.
+  Using assert_output in a pipeline is often convenient but remember this assertion only returns, it does not exit.
+As a result you should either use it as the very last command in a test, or follow it with assert_status in a multipart test.
+See the section on my 'tests aren't failing' for more.

 **ts** reserves all function names starting with 'ts_' for internal use.